Kayamandi was the first community program launched by Film School Africa in 2008.

 Ayanda started with Film School Africa in 2008, after his experience there he graduated high school and then with the help of FSA attended Media Village.
 After six months of bible training and outreach ministry in Kenya, he attended two levels of Film Production courses and graduated Media Village with the award for Best Director.

 FSA then connected Ayanda to the college City Varsity, helped him to secure needed scholarships and also provided room and board for three years so that he could have the best chance possible at finishing school.
 Ayanda graduated from City Varsity at the end of 2014 with a diploma in Cinematography.
-He is currently working as a camera trainee on the feature film Grand Theft Auto starring Bill Paxton and Daniel Radcliffe, which is shooting in Cape Town.
+He worked as a camera trainee on the feature film Grand Theft Auto starring Bill Paxton and Daniel Radcliffe, which shot in Cape Town.
 He is currently successfully running the Bertha theatre space in Khayelitsha.